Skip to main content

 FREN 3031- 003 Finding your Voice in French

 Are you looking for a class that is focused on making things and doing creative projects in French??
 Ready to put on your headphones and discover the thrilling new voices and perspectives within the French-speaking world of podcasts??
-This course will offer you the opportunity to explore the world of French podcasts while also developing your voice in written and spoken French through the creation of your own podcast episode.
+This course will offer you the opportunity to explore the world of French culture while also developing your voice in written and spoken French through the creation of a series of podcast episodes.
 Over the course of the semester, you’ll tell stories, conduct field recordings and interviews, and find your way through important questions about language, identity, power, and politics.
-Come for the podcasts, and stay for the ways you’ll cultivate your own sense of style, tone, creativity, and expressiveness in French!
+Come for the fun podcasting project, and stay for the ways you’ll cultivate your own sense of style, tone, creativity, and expressiveness in French!
 Whether it means starting to feel more like yourself when you write and speak in French, or enjoying sounding wonderfully different from yourself, this course will encourage you to deepen your appreciation for the profound and transformative process of starting to think in French and to think of yourself as a Francophone person.

 CAB 291